BlairCrumbly/VolVision/README.md

 ```
 & .\venv\Scripts\Activate.ps1
 ```
-if successfull it will tuurn into
+if successfull it will turn into
 ```
 (venv) your/path/here
 ```